Mykol-Word/the-harness/README.md

 # The Harness
 "The Harness" is my custom-designed micromouse to compete in the 2025 All American Micromouse Competition (AAMC).
 This design is a lot more compact and sleak than my initial design which competed in the 2024 AAMC and placed 5th overall.

-All of the PCB design files can be found in "mouse_schematic.zip" and all of the software can be found in the "software" folder.
+All of the PCB design files can be found in "mouse_schematic.zip" and all of the relevant-software can be found in the "Core" folder.

 ## Schematic
 The schematic was made in KiCad 8.0.